MARIA MARTINEZ-ORDAZ

 ABSTRACT

-Here we content that when scientists report having understood a defective theory, even if clearly false or impossible, their claim might be legitimate.
-We argue that scientists understand a defective theory if they can recognize the theory's underlying pattern(s) and if they can reconstruct and explain what is going on in specific cases of defective theories as well as consider what the theory would do if not-defective –even before finding ways of fixing it.
+Here, we deal with the question of under which circumstances can scientists achieve a legitimate understanding of defective theories qua defective.
+We claim that scientists understand a theory if they can recognize the theory’s underlying inference pattern(s) and if they can reconstruct and explain what is going on in specific cases of defective theories as well as consider what the theory would do if non-defective –even before finding ways of fixing it.
+Furthermore, we discuss the implications of this approach to understanding the metametaphysics of Quantum Mechanics, specifically with regard to Quasi-set theory.

 A paper on scientific understanding and belief revision (with Tomasz Jarmużek )